dakotarawlings/dakota_data_science_projects/santa_barbara_realestate_analysis/README.md

 * Extracted the zipcode from the address as a categorical variable
 * Used one hot encoding to create dummy variables for categorical variables such as the zipcode
 * Used a KNN regressor to impute missing values
-* Rescaled several variables to ensure that most features had similar scales
+* Rescaled several variables to ensure that most features were on a similar scale
 * Normalized the distribution of several variables with skewed distributions

 ## Exploratory Data Analysis
-Used data visualization and basic summary statistics to analyze the distribution of variables, correlation between variables, outliers, data range, and more
+Used data visualization and basic summary statistics to analyze the distribution of variables, correlation between variables, outliers, data range, etc.

 <p align="center">